CornerSeatStudio/HornsAndScrolls/README.md

 #### good fucking luck figuring this shit out nerds
 #### now with formatting

+## **Todo list for anyone honestly**
+- protoype an UI
+- design a simple level
+- use current storyboard and transform it into said level/other level

 ## **fun terms ive learned:**
 - Repository (Repo): All the history/changes to a project